A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 To start, make sure that the box Discourage search engines from indexing this site is unchecked.

-Remember, I told you about it at the beginning of the article.
+Remember, I told you about it at the beginning of this article.

 It sounds silly, but it happens, especially when you have chosen to tick the box in pre-production.
 It is then easy to forget to uncheck it.